Project Husky — Bridge Bot

 Developing the Bot Persona — Giving Bri a Personality

-The development of Bri’s persona was the most critical phase.
+The development of Bri’s persona was the most critical phase of the research process.
 Every subsequent design decision derived from what the research revealed about user needs.
-The following CDI framework tools were applied:
+The following CDI framework tools were applied — each shown alongside how it was applied specifically to this project.

 Bot Persona Worksheet